-- At least a "B-" in a minimum of two of the following core content courses: Cognitive Psychology (EXP 6608), Physiological Psychology (PSB 6056), or Social Psychology (SOP 6266).
-Students may be allowed to substitute an advanced three-hour course for one or both of these courses with the written permission of the CNS Area Director. - Two core methods courses with grades of at least "B-": Analysis of Variance and Regression (PSY 6217) and ANOVA/Research Design and Analysis (PSY 6217).
-Two semesters of Introduction to CNS. - A minimum of two seminars or advanced courses in cognition, neuroscience, or social psychology from CNS faculty or, with written permission of the Area Director, related disciplines with grades of at least "B-". - Master's thesis research (minimum 6 thesis or directed research credits see information earlier in this handbook regarding the master's degree it is recommended that students take thesis credits in order to retain the option of applying for a master's degree). - Minimum of 30 graduate credit hours.
+- At least a "B-" in a minimum of two of the following core content courses: Cognitive Psychology (EXP 6608), Physiological Psychology (PSB 6056), or Social Psychology (SOP 6058).
+Students may be allowed to substitute an advanced three-hour course for one or both of these courses with the written permission of the CNS Area Director. - Two core methods courses with grades of at least "B-": Regression and Analysis of Variance (PSY 6217) and Experimental Design and ANOVA (PSY 6217).
+Two semesters of Introduction to Advanced Psychology in CNS (PSY 6065). - A minimum of two seminars or advanced courses in cognition, neuroscience, or social psychology from CNS faculty or, with written permission of the Area Director, related disciplines with grades of at least "B-". - Master's thesis research (minimum 6 thesis or directed research credits see information earlier in this handbook regarding the master's degree it is recommended that students take thesis credits in order to retain the option of applying for a master's degree). - Minimum of 30 graduate credit hours to include at least on credit of Directed Research (PSY 6917) or Independent Study (PSY 6907).